python/mypy/docs/source/command_line.rst

 :option:`--local-partial-types <mypy --no-local-partial-types>`, which is enabled by default starting from mypy 2.0.

-.. option:: -n NUMBER, --num-workers NUMBER
+.. option:: -n VALUE, --num-workers VALUE

-    Use ``NUMBER`` parallel worker processes (in addition to the coordinator process) to perform type-checking.
+    Use the specified amount of parallel worker processes (in addition to the coordinator process) to perform type-checking.
 Specifying ``--num-workers 0`` (default) disables parallel checking.
-Automatic detection of the optimal number of workers is not supported yet.
+Specifying ``--num-workers auto`` selects the number based on the physical CPU cores available to mypy.

+    Automatic selection uses at most 8 workers because each worker adds roughly 10% memory overhead.
+This cap does not apply when an explicit value is specified.

-    This setting will override the ``MYPY_NUM_WORKERS`` environment variable if it is set.
+    The ``MYPY_NUM_WORKERS`` environment variable also accepts ``auto``.
+This setting will override the environment variable if it is set.

 Notes: